Cupid Crunch

 • Dried Fruits - Freeze-dried fruits are fun to use, but any dried fruit can work that you like.
 I enjoy dried cranberries in this.

-• Gluten-Free Snack Mix - rice, corn, and oat cereals are typically gluten-free so this recipe easily accommodates.
+• Gluten-Free Valentines Snack Mix - rice, corn, and oat cereals are typically gluten-free so this recipe easily accommodates for a festive Valentine's trail mix.

-• Candies - Add red and green candies to make this recipe fit any holiday
+• Candies - Add any mix of candies and colors to make this recipe fit any holiday or celebration.

 Finished cupid crunch with ribbon on it.